keaaw/howto/archlinux.bootstap.md

-# Bootstrap an archlinux system from scratch
+# Bootstrap an archlinux system from scratch (secondary)
-(As a secondary linux on a system with an existing bootloader/linux installation.
+(As a secondary linux on a system with an existing EFI/MBR bootloader/linux installation.
 This means no mounting or formatting of the EFI partition and no bootloader installation!)

+See the next section for how I troubleshooted a EFI/GPT/GRUB archlinx installation on a brand new SSD

 ## Install
  https://wiki.archlinux.org/title/installation_guide